Dil Dosti Dance: Plot

-Professor Karan Malik enters St. Louis college and tries to create peace between the two groups through various tasks and activities, and is mostly successful until the confession task.
+Professor Karan Malik enters St. Louis College and tries to create peace between the two groups through various tasks and activities, and is mostly successful until the confession task.
 During this task, Sharon dislikes Swayam even more when he confesses that Sharon was the actual Rose Queen, but he cheated and made Kria win instead.
 Rey and Kria apologise to each other, but a significant rift is caused in Rey and Sharon's friendship when she confesses that she created the misunderstandings between Rey and Kria, causing him to yell at her and leave.
 Professor Karan realizes the damage the task has caused when he finds Sharon crying.
 Rey befriends Kria and starts avoiding Sharon.
 Professor Malik tries to stop their fight and make both of them reconcile, but Sharon avoids him.
 Sharon and Rey, as well as both teams, reconcile.
 Professor Malik leaves St. Louis and is replaced by Ms. Nicole.
 Meanwhile, St. Louis organizes a dance festival where Kria realizes she likes Rey.
 Rey and Kria decide to bring Swayam and Sharon together.
 Sharon discovers her secret admirer's identity, and rejects Swayam's feelings towards her.
 Swayam is shattered after Sharon's rejection and is depressed.
-As Rey and Kriya try to find out who is the "secret admirer" they come closer to each other and now they two has fallen for each other, just like Swayam and Sharon.
-The story thus focuses around Kriya and Rey, Sharon and Swayam and the other characters as their Dil experiences the tremors of first love,Dosti develops when new friendships are established and Dance which has always been their passion.
+As Rey and Kriya try to find out who is the "secret admirer" they come closer to each other and now they have fallen for each other, just like Swayam and Sharon.
+The story thus focuses on Kriya and Rey, Sharon and Swayam and the other characters as their Dil experiences the tremors of first love, Dosti develops when new friendships are established and Dance which has always been their passion.
 Oflate, all the friends are being divided again into "dazzlers" and "weaklings" due to the upcoming "footloose elimination" and this is bringing distance between Rey and Kriya, Swayam and Sharon, and Vicky and Neha.

 Later on Kria's mother finds out that Kria and Rey are in a relationship so she takes Kria away from Mumbai.
 Rey is left alone Heartbroken.
 However Kria performs at the footloose.
 Shivam tries to befriend Sharon and he steals the Dazzlers' finale performance.
 This leads to the Dazzlers to get disqualified.
 The Weaklings are qualified for the finals alon with KR college.